 STAAR Replacing TAKS

 For years, students have been taking the Texas Assessment of Knowledge and Skills (TAKS) to determine whether they have mastered the material and concepts required for their current grade or course.
-Beginning in 2011–2012, TAKS will be replaced with a new testing program, the State of Texas Assessments of Academic Readiness (STAAR).
+Beginning in 2011–2012, TAKS was replaced with a new testing program, the State of Texas Assessments of Academic Readiness (STAAR).

 How will STAAR be different than TAKS?